Real estate in Argentina: how to acquire title to or lease urban property to do business in Argentina

 Provided real estate is new, VAT applies to the transaction at the rate of 10.5% or 21% according to the real estate has housing or commercial purposes.

-Urban leases are governed by the CCCN (Articles Number 1227 through 1,250).
+Urban leases are governed by the CCCN, as amended by Law No. 27,551 (Articles Number 1,187 through 1,226).
 The CCCN sets forth certain public order provisions regulating urban leases the parties must abide by and cannot be set aside by contract.

 Lease contracts do not have specific formal requirements and a written instrument will suffice (CCCN, Article Number 1,188).